Tonyb23/Tonyb23/README.md

 ### Hi there 👋

+My name is Anthony Ubani and I am a multifaceted skilled and results-driven IT professional with a background in Application Support, IT Service Management and Cloud/DevOps Engineering spanning over 3 years in the Fintech sector.
+I am skilled in utilising advanced tools to extract meaningful insights from intricate datasets and creating innovative solutions by building scalable, reliable, and efficient systems.
+I have a proven track record of leading impactful projects and my strengths in strategic analysis, attention to detail, persuasive and articulate communication, stakeholder management, and collaborative problem-solving, give me an edge to perform optimally in any environment.

 <!--
 **Tonyb23/Tonyb23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.